KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 ### 3.18.1 General Considerations
 General considerations exist that help you create more secure images.
 You should consider the following suggestions to help make your device more secure:

-+ Scan additional code you are adding to the system (e.g. application code) by using static analysis tools.
++ Scan additional code you are adding to the system (例如 application code) by using static analysis tools.
 Look for buffer overflows and other potential security problems.

 + Pay particular attention to the security for any web-based administration interface.